 The squelch block determines if the TP input contains valid data.
 The 100 Mbps TP squelch is one of the criteria used to determine link integrity.
 The squelch comparators compare the TP inputs against fixed positive and negative thresholds, called squelch levels.
 The output from the squelch comparator goes to a digital squelch circuit which determines if the receive input data on that channel is valid.
 If the data is invalid, the receiver is in the squelched state.
 If the input voltage exceeds the squelch levels at least 4 times with alternating polarity within a 10 $\mu$ S interval, the data is considered to be valid by the squelch circuit and the receiver now enters into the unsquelch state.
 In the unsquelch state, the receive threshold level is reduced by approximately 30% for noise immunity reasons and is called the unsquelch level.
-When the receiver is in the unsquelch state, then the input signal is deemed to be valid.
-The device stays in the unsquelch state until loss of data is detected.
-Loss of data is detected if no alternating polarity unsquelch transitions are detected during any 10 $\mu$ S interval.
+When the receiver is in the unsquelch state, then the input signal is detected if no alternating polarity unsquelch transitions are detected during any 10 $\mu$ S interval.
 When the loss of data is detected, the receive squelch is turned on again.